-Just off the coast of Playa Flamingo are the Las Catalinas Islands, which are fantastic scuba diving spots.
+Just off the coast of Playa Flamingo are the Las Catalinas Islands, which are some of the best scuba diving spots in Costa Rica.
 This region is famous for its white-tip reef sharks, giant manta rays, dolphins, sea turtles, and humpback whales.

 If you’re an experienced scuba diver with your certification, this specific tour is a great option; it includes two 45-minute dives.
 While if you’re a beginner, you can complete your PADI Open Water Diver Certification as part of this course, and it also includes the opportunity to scuba dive off the Las Catalinas Islands.

 $$$ – Oceanica 827

 Those that can spend a little more will be able to enjoy places closer to the ocean.
 Most of the options in this budget range are individual apartments.
 These are great, and some of the best are Oceanica 827, Sunset Heights 402, Flamingo Villa #12, Oceanica 804, and more.